CROM - Consumer Reported Outcome Measures Consortium - 2018

 - To prepare a workplan for the execution of future phases (1-4) for the working groups (WGs).

-It is anticipate that 12 months will be required to complete this preparation phase and be ready to submit the objectives, timeline and budget for the phases 1-4 to CORESTA executive bodies.
+It is anticipated that 12 months will be required to complete this preparation phase and be ready to submit the objectives, timeline and budget for the phases 1-4 to CORESTA executive bodies.

 - Phase 1: Review of Standards, Adaptation and Development of Guideline Documents